mashupbots/socko/socko-docs/docs/guides/user_guide.markdown

       }
     })

-Method extractors return the {{ page.ProcessingContextClass }} so it can be used with other extractors in the same case statement.
+Method extractors return the {{ page.SockoEventClass }} so it can be used with other extractors in the same case statement.

 For example, to match HTTP GET with a path of "/clients"